python/peps/CONTRIBUTING.rst

 <https://www.python.org/dev/peps/pep-0001/#pep-maintenance>`__ for more.

-Copyediting and proofreading Draft and Active PEPs (including fixing spelling and formatting issues) is welcomed, and can be done via pull request to this repo, though we generally advise against PRs that simply mass-correct minor typos on older PEPs which don't significantly impair meaning and understanding.
+Copyediting and proofreading Draft and Active PEPs (including fixing spelling and formatting issues) is welcomed (subject to review by the PEP authors), and can be done via pull request to this repo, though we generally advise against PRs that simply mass-correct minor typos on older PEPs which don't significantly impair meaning and understanding.
 Substantive content changes should first be proposed on PEP discussion threads.

 If you're still unsure, we encourage you to reach out first before opening a